Walmart lays off 56 employees in India; denies 2nd round of downsizing in April

 "We have recently made significant investments to serve our members better and will continue to do so.
 This includes investments in our brick and mortar stores as well as e-commerce.

-"Our members are increasingly becoming omni-channel shoppers.
+"Our members are increasingly becoming omnichannel shoppers.
 We are thus investing heavily in technology and have a healthy pipeline of best price stores.
-This will provide our members a true omni-channel and convenient shopping experience in the future," Iyer noted.
+This will provide our members with a true omnichannel and convenient shopping experience in the future," Iyer noted.

 Layoffs at Walmart's brick and mortar business began after it bought a majority stake in e-commerce retailer Flipkart in an around USD 16 billion deal in 2018.

-Walmart, as per its strategy to strengthen presence in the Indian market and also compete head-on with global rival Amazon, had announced a mega deal to pick up 77 per cent stake in Flipkart.
+Walmart, as per its strategy to strengthen presence in the Indian market and also compete for head-on with global rival Amazon, had announced a mega deal to pick up 77 per cent stake in Flipkart.

 Walmart had started B2B e-commerce in July 2014 from its Lucknow and Hyderabad 'Best Price Store' and was later extended to other stores.
-It was among one of the first companies in India, which had adopted the omni-channel retail system by integrating online and offline formats here.
+It was among one of the first companies in India, which had adopted the omnichannel retail system by integrating online and offline formats here.